-WOODY BIOMASS PRODUCTION METHODS By Kai Hoffman-Krull
+WOODY BIOMASS PRODUCTION METHODS

+By Kai Hoffman-Krull

 Woody biomass ready for treatment in San Juan County.
 Photo: Carson Sprenger

 There are many methods that San Juan County forest owners can use to remove woody biomass from their forest to increase fire resiliency, sequester carbon, improve wildlife habitat, and generate modest income.
 This handout goes over how to manufacture biochar, build habitat piles, produce firewood, use small poles, and purchase a wood boiler.

 BIOCHAR

 PREPARATION

 I. Wood

 Make sure your fuel is as dry as possible.
 Segregate your fuel by size - mixing large pieces of wood with much smaller fuel will result in the large pieces not being completely charred and the small material turning to ash.

 2. Burn site

 Before setting up the kiln, clear the area under and around it of burnable material.
 A lot of heat will be generated and duff will dry quickly.
 Avoid proximity to roots near the surface that may ignite and smolder underground.
-Avoid low-hanging boughs that could catch fire.
+Avoid low-hanging bows that could catch fire.

 3. Kiln

 Different sizes of biochar kilns.
-Photo: Steve Bensel Find a metal cylinder with approximately equal height and diameter, such as 4-feet tall by 4-feet wide.
+Photo: Steve Bensel

+Find a metal cylinder with a proportional radius to height ratio, such as 4-feet tall by 4-feet wide.
 The proportions do not need to be exact - a 55-gallon barrel will work well.
-Taller cylinders with smaller diameter tops will result in cooler burns (below 850 degrees F) that do not convert woody biomass to charcoal as efficiently.
-PRODUCTION 1.
-Starting the fire Make an intense fire using kindling and small sticks.
+Taller heights with smaller diameter tops will result in cooler burns (below 850 degrees F) with less stable carbon fixing but a higher biomass to charcoal conversion rate.

+I. Starting the fire

+Make an intense fire using kindling and small sticks.
 Allow air to enter the kiln from the bottom to facilitate starting the fire.
 When fire is burning well, seal the bottom of the kiln with dirt so that no air enters from the bottom perimeter.